plurid/datasign/packages/datasign-grammar/vscode/README.md

-Datasign is a file format to specify data signatures to be used as a single source of (specified) truth to generate files for various pipelines.
+`datasign` is a file format to describe data contract signatures to be used as a single source of (specified) truth to generate files for various pipelines.

-Supported generator targets:
+Supported specification targets:

 + `GraphQL`
 + `Protocol Buffers`